libremfg/rhize-docs/content/deploy/backup/binary.md

     identifier:
 ---

-This guide shows you how to back up the Rhize Graph database to Amazon S3 storage.
+This guide shows you how to back up the Rhize Graph database to Amazon S3 and S3-compatible storage.

 ## Prerequisites